soumik12345/ritellm/README.md

 ### Streaming Responses

-For real-time streaming of responses:
+For real-time streaming of responses as they are generated:

 ```python
 from ritellm import completion